PrthD/Naive-Bayes-ML-Text-Classifier/README.md

 1. **src/ooclassifier.py**: The main Python script containing the Naive Bayes classifier implementation.
 2. **requirements.txt** (Optional): If the project ever requires external dependencies, this file should list the required packages.
 For now, it may not be necessary since no additional dependencies are specified.
-3. **src/example_input.txt**: An optional example text file that users can run to see how the classifier works.
+3. **src/example_input.txt**: An example text file that users can run to see how the classifier works.